apache/activemq-website/src/components/classic/documentation/how-do-i-run-activemq-classic-under-the-kaffe-jvm.md

 *   Multicast Sockets
 *   JMX connector JNDI handling

-Therefore, the default ActiveMQ Classic configuration must be adjusted to disable the Journal (uses NIO), disable Multicast discovery, and JMX.
+Therefore, the default ActiveMQ configuration must be adjusted to disable the Journal (uses NIO), disable Multicast discovery, and JMX.

 The Kaffe and OS Version that was tested against was: